 Starting Point

 Her role models are Mother Teresa and Margaret Thatcher.
 She admires Margaret Thatcher especially for the “iron spirit” that Thatcher has.
-She said that she can also learn from Julie Bishop for her inspiring performance.
+She said that she can also learn from Julie Bishop, whose inspiring performance is a model to follow

 Peace Journey

 In the past, she mediated dialogue between both parties and provided pathways for discussions during tripartite meetings.
-She recalled her first experience as a mediator between the EAO and the government.
-It was not appreciated until the second meeting, which encouraged her to proceed as a mediator.
-She said she would like to retire.
-But when it comes to fulfilling the needs of the people, she may not be able to resist continuing.
-The people at the bottom of society will suffer most.
-As such, people’s needs should not be neglected, hence prompting her to resume her role and work.
+She recalled her first experience as a mediator between the ethnic armed organisations (EAO) and the Government.
+However, her role was not appreciated until the second meeting; yet, it did not deter her from proceeding as a mediator.

 Success Stories